AutoRunCD-Johnny/Milestone-1-gear-train-design/README.md

-# Milestone-1-gear-train-design
+# Engineering 1C03 project Milestone-1-gear-train-design assist program

 Calculate all acceptable gear teeth number combination.

-A small program used to find all possible combinations of gear train with specific constrain(s).
+A small program use for find all possible combinations of gear train with specific constrain(s).

-Engineering 1C03